dotnet/docs-maui/docs/platform-integration/appmodel/permissions.md

 ::: moniker range="=net-maui-6.0"

 Permissions must have matching capabilities declared in the package manifest.
-Permission status defaults to `Unknown` in most instances.
+Permission status defaults to <xref:Microsoft.Maui.ApplicationModel.PermissionStatus.Unknown> in most instances.

 <!-- TODO For more information, see [App Capability Declaration](/windows/uwp/packaging/app-capability-declarations). -->